Table of Contents

-引く (ひく, hiku) usually means “draw/pull”, as in “ロープを引く (rōpu wo hiku; pull a rope)”.
-However, it is also used when you are put off by something/someone, and feel like “drawing back” because you find them disgusting and cringeworthy.
-For instance, you may 引く (hiku) when someone says some disgusting sexual jokes.
-If you have watched “The Office (UK)”, the main character David Brent played by Ricky Gervais is an epitome of the person who makes others hiku (be put off).
+引く (ひく, hiku) is a basic Japanese word that means “draw/pull”, as in “ロープを引く (rōpu wo hiku; pull a rope)”.
+However, it is also used as a slang term meaning “be put off by something/someone”, e.g. when you feel like drawing back because you find something/someone cringey and off-putting.
+For instance, you would 引く (hiku) when someone says some disgusting sexual jokes.
+If you have watched “The Office (UK)”, the main character David Brent starred by Ricky Gervais is an epitome of the person who makes others hiku (be put off).

 引いた is a past form of 引く

-I was extremely put off and disgusted when my girlfriend s*** her pants.
+I was extremely put off when my girlfriend s*ht her pants.

 Synonyms in English: be put off, feel cringy, be repelled

 Related words and phrases: ドン引き